briandooley/briandooley.github.io/_posts/2019-02-22-ownCloud-user-guide.markdown

 2. Upon launching the app, you will be asked for the *Server Address* of the ownCloud server.
 Enter the ip address from step 7 of the *Installation of ownCloud server* section.
 Click *Next*.

-3. When you get a warning abou the current SSL connection, click *Trust this certificate anyway* and click *OK*.
+3. When you get a warning about the current SSL connection, click *Trust this certificate anyway* and click *OK*.

 4. When prompted for username and password, enter the details of the user created in the *Adding a user account* section.